exalearn/colmena/docs/design.rst

 "Thinker" applications make requests to the method server for computations and receive the results in no particular order.

 ..
-Need to check my nomenclature with a distributed computing person
+TODO (wardlt): Need to check my nomenclature with a distributed computing person

 Implementation
 --------------